T30 Journal โ Privacy Policy

 Unless a section explicitly refers to the web client, descriptions of storage (for example Core Data, Keychain, and iOS permissions) apply to the iOS app.

 - Your journal syncs securely via Firebase (Google Cloud), protected by authentication rules and security policies.
+Premium subscribers may additionally encrypt selected journal fields on-device before upload.
 We do not read your data in the ordinary course of business.

 - We do not sell, rent, or share your personal data for advertising or marketing.